Old-school Sendmail cp -pi /etc/mail/aliases /etc/mail/aliases.dist vi /etc/mail/aliases # Postfix cp -pi /etc/aliases /etc/aliases.dist vi /etc/aliases

 give a name to your root account (something that helps identify the system)

-vipw root@xc
+vipw root@HOST

 proceed with system-wide mail setup

 we don’t want redirections here, for once, as we’re actually hosting the messages locally.
-Note the abuse

-mail alias SHOULD be defined
+mail alias SHOULD be defined.

 eventually get rid of the root